NaomiRadke/DataEngineerCapstoneProject/README.md

 - What is the trend in the number of immigrants and their country of origin over the year?
 - are their seasonal trends in the number, country of origin, and city/ state of destination of immigrants?
 - is there a correlation between the country of origin and the destination in the US?
+- is there a correlation between the country of origin and the predominant race in the city/state of destination?
+- correlation between purpose of travel and destination city / state
+- what's the average stay duration?

 ## Data
 To this end I am using the following data sources: